morganpage/reactive-rogues/README.md

 ```
 With the above set, on the 1st claim (streak 1), the user would receive 10 points and an NFT with a tokenId of 13.
 On the 2nd claim (streak 2) they would get another 10 points bringing the total to 20 but no additional NFT.
 For streaks 3 and 4 they would still get 10 points but on streak 5 they would start to get 50 points and streak 10 they would get an NFT with a tokenId of 14.

 Although the NFT rewards are defined in the Streak System contract, the actually minting is done via the [Reactive Network](https://reactive.network/).
+The Streak System Contract emits an EarnedNFT event that is subscribed to by the StreakSystemReactive contract which emits a callback event picked up by the MintNFTCallback contract on the destination chain which then mints the NFT.
+Separating the streak system from the minting in this way means that NFTs can be minted on any chain supported by Reactive and even on multiple chains if needed.
+This makes then streak system very modular and flexible.

-The Streak System Contract emits an EarnedNFT event that
+### Streak System Reactive
+Subscribes to the EarnedNFT event and emits a callback event that includes the user address and tokenId to mint.

+### MintNFTCallback
+Handles the callback event and mints the NFT.
+Is linked to an NFT contract, in this case an ERC1155 contract.

+### Rogues Items
+The ERC1155 contract.
+Implements all the on-chain game items in World of Rogues.

 ## Testnet Deployment
 ```